 Restaurants and Dining

-Fisherman’s Wharf Macau was also originally intended to give Macau a dedicated nightlife and dining district and here the attraction is moderately more successful.
-If you don’t like Cantonese or Portuguese food, finding international food in Macau can be a challenge.
-At Fisherman's Wharf, you'll find Indian, Thai and American food.
-Most boast terraces and some have sea views, both of which can be hard to find in a city that shuns dining al-fresco.
-Unfortunately, the restaurants have as much life as a North Atlantic Iceberg; empty seats and empty streets mean that dining here is lifeless.
-This is especially shocking if you have just arrived from buzzing Hong Kong.
+Fisherman’s Wharf Macau was also originally intended to give Macau a dedicated nightlife and dining district, so in this aspect, the attraction is more successful.
+While finding international food in other areas of Macau can be a challenge, at Fisherman's Wharf, you'll find Indian, Thai, and American food.
+Most restaurants boast terraces and some even have sea views, both of which can be hard to find elsewhere in a city that seems to avoid al-fresco dining.
+Unfortunately, there are empty seats and empty streets throughout the area—quite a contrast to buzzing Hong Kong.

-- Price: Free entry to Fisherman's Wharf.
-Attractions are priced individually
+- Free entry to Fisherman's Wharf; attractions are priced individually